gulkily/pollyanna/README.txt

 Items can be deleted by operator, but trace remains in timestamp log.

 Resilient:
-Avoid spam target by fine-tuning access.
+Avoid being a spam target by fine-tuning access.
-Avoid advertising by avoiding over-growth.
+Avoid advertising by avoiding community over-growth.
 User-centric operation allows easy migration in case of instance changes.